 What else gets deducted before you’re paid?

-Several statutory costs come out before the umbrella sets your gross pay.
+Several statutory costs are taken out before the umbrella calculates your gross pay.

 Employer NIC sits at 15% on earnings above the Secondary Threshold (£9,100/year).
 The umbrella pays this directly to HMRC.
-It’s a cost of employing you, not a profit line for the umbrella.
+It is a cost of employing you, not profit for the umbrella.

 These figures are estimates.
 Your actual net pay depends on your tax code, pension contributions, and exact working days.
 Use the umbrella pay calculator to run your own numbers.